 Areas that contain only a few inches of water and are not designated as wade-and-shoot only lend themselves to the use of small watercraft to transport man, dog, decoys and supplies.
 A small boat goes a long way toward improving both the ease and success of a waterfowl hunting adventure.

-I used my shallow draft 18-foot camo johnboat a few days later.
+A few days later, I took my shallow draft 18-foot camo johnboat a few days later.
 I powered it with a 5-horsepower Mercury motor and a pushpole.
 Hunting alone, I could carry all the decoys I wanted, cooking equipment and supplies and still have room left over to utilize the remaining space as a layout boat.
 The 60-gauge aluminum makes the boat light enough that I can pick it up and carry it with one hand.

 Kayaks are another possibility for shallow-water duck hunters, but most are very limited on space.
 If a hunter wants to travel light, these easy to paddle and maneuverable crafts are the ticket.
 I once owned a sit-inside kayak made by Old Town.
 The short kayak proved very stable, and I could easily get in and out of it, even while wearing waders.
 I strapped a dozen decoys on the front of the boat and stashed it in cover after tossing out my decoys.